lfe-cds/CDS-Registration/specifications/cdsc-wg1-01.md

 Other specifications that define interoperability or informational capabilities for utilities and other entities are encouraged to define an extension that adds their capability as a string to the above list.
 See the [Extensions](#Extensions) section for details on how to extend this list of Server capabilities.

 ## 4. Coverage Endpoint <a id="coverage-endpoint" href="#coverage-endpoint" class="permalink">🔗</a>

 If Servers include the `coverage` [Server capability](#server-capabilities), a URL to the utility or entity's coverage MUST be included in the metadata object.

-When the URL is requested and the request is valid, the Server MUST respond with a "200 OK" Status Code and body containing JSON object formatted according to the [Coverage Object Format](#coverage-object-format).
+When the URL is requested using the HTTP `GET` method and the request is valid, the Server MUST respond with a "200 OK" Status Code and body containing JSON object formatted according to the [Coverage Listing Format](#coverage-listing-format).
 Cache-optimized responses, such as "304 Not Modified", to Client requests with cached value headers, such as `If-None-Match`, is also acceptable.

 For invalid requests and error responses, Servers MUST respond with the appropriate Response Code for the type of issue or error (e.g. "503 Service Unavailable" if the Server is temporarily down for maintenance).

 ### 4.1.
-Coverage Object Format <a id="coverage-object-format" href="#coverage-object-format" class="permalink">🔗</a>
+Coverage Listing Format <a id="coverage-listing-format" href="#coverage-listing-format" class="permalink">🔗</a>

 Coverage objects are formatted as JSON objects and contain the following named values.
 This object serves mostly as an object wrapper around a list of [coverage entries](#coverage-entry-format), so that the list of coverage entries can be paginated by the Server if too long for one response.